Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Conclusions

 \section{Conclusions}

-The effects of accretion flow and magnetic charge on the features of observed shadow and photon rings of Hayward black holes have been studied in \cite{0}.
-On the other hand, Hayward black hole solution surrounded by quintessence matter has constructed in \cite{Nam}.
-In this paper, we considered Hayward black holes surrounded by quintessence matter and similar to Ref.\cite{0} explored the effects of accretion flow, magnetic charge and also quintessence state parameter on the optical appearance of these black holes.

-First, we discussed the event horizon properties of quintessence Hayward black holes.
-It was shown that in the presence of quintessence matter there could exist three horizons; inner horizon $r_-$, event horizon $r_h$, and cosmological horizon $r_c$.
-We found that the difference between event horizon and cosmological horizon depends on quintessence state parameter $\omega$ and with increasing absolute value of $\omega$, this difference decreases.
-Cosmological horizon has an important role in the observed shadow of quintessence Hayward black holes, since we consider the distant observer nearby the cosmological horizon and the accretion flow near the event horizon.
-We also calculated the numerical values of the inner horizon $r_-$, event horizon $r_h$, cosmological horizon $r_c$, the radius of the photon sphere $r_{ph}$, and impact parameter of the photon sphere $b_{ph}$ for various values of magnetic charge $g$ and quintessence state parameter $\omega$, with the results summarized in Table 2.
-According to Table 2 for a fixed $\omega$ with increasing $g$ the values of $r_{ph}$ and $b_{ph}$ decrease, while at fixed $g$ when we increase the absolute value of $\omega$, the values of $r_{ph}$ and $b_{ph}$ increases too.
-Also, we plotted the trajectory of light rays around Hayward black holes and also Hayward black holes surrounded by quintessence matter for different values of energy and showed the effect of parameter $\omega$ on the light deflection.
+Shadows and observational appearance of quintessence Schwarzschild black hole surrounded by various profiles of accretion flow has been studied in \cite{Zeng1}.
+On the other hand the analysis of null geodesics for quintessence Hayward black hole (without accretion flow) is explored in \cite{Pedraza}.
+In this paper, we considered quintessence Hayward black hole solution \cite{Pedraza} surrounded by the static/infalling spherical accretion and similar to Ref. \cite{Zeng1} investigated the effect of accretion flow on the optical appearance of this black hole.
+First, we discussed the event horizon properties of quintessence Hayward black hole.
+We calculated the numerical values of the inner horizon $r_-$, event horizon $r_h$, cosmological horizon $r_c$, the radius of the photon sphere $r_{ph}$, and impact parameter of the photon sphere $b_{ph}$ for various values of $g$ and $\omega$, with the results summarized in Table~\ref{T2} .
+According to Table~\ref{T2} for a fixed $\omega$ with increasing $g$ the values of $r_{ph}$ and $b_{ph}$ decrease, while at fixed $g$ when we increase the absolute value of $\omega$, the values of $r_{ph}$ and $b_{ph}$ increases too.
+Photon trajectories in the vicinity of this black hole for different values of energy are plotted and showed the presence of quintessence matter increases the deflection of light rays, while the parameter $g$ oppositely effects the behavior of light deflection.
+We also constrained the amount of the free parameter of the quintessence Schwarzschild black hole with $\omega=-0.7$ compatible with the EHT observations of Sgr A* and M87* supermassive black holes.